 Thana District which will have six seats instead of five.
-In ordeumption that the two constituencies of the District we have transferred Bhiwai assumption from Thana North to Thana South, and given three seats to each cor purposes. one seat being reserved in Thana North for the Marathas and one inpurposes South for the Scheduled Castes.
+In order to equalize the two constituencies of the District we have transferred Bhiwandi Taluka from Thana North to Thana South, and given three seats to each constituency, one seat being reserved in Thana North for the Marathas and one in Thana South for the Scheduled Castes.